susam/tucl/the-unix-command-language.md

 parentheses and semicolon concatenate the outputs of the two lists, which are sorted and delivered to `uniq`, which compares adjacent lines of text for equality.
-Conceptually, `uniq` splits a single copy of all duplicated lines onto a `d` steam and all other lines (unique lines) onto a `u` stream.
+Conceptually, `uniq` splits a single copy of all duplicated lines onto a `d` stream and all other lines (unique lines) onto a `u` stream.
 The `u` option selects the `u` stream to be output.
 Thus the example will print all files that are found only on tape *or* only in the current directory.
 All file names found both on tape *and* in the